ietf-wg-aipref/drafts/draft-ietf-aipref-vocab.md

 likewise, a stated preference disallowing a use does not (on its own) mean that the content cannot be used for that purpose.

-For example, a legal system might require adherence to stated prefernces, but allow them to be ignored for purposes such as free expression, safety, education, scholarship, research, preservation, interoperability, or accessibility.
+For example, a legal system might require adherence to stated preferences, but allow them to be ignored for purposes such as free expression, safety, education, scholarship, research, preservation, interoperability, or accessibility.
 Additionally, it